-- Too much androgen (pronounced AN-druh-juhn or AN-druh-jen).
-In certain cases, infants born with CAH produce too much of the male hormone androgen.
-Proper levels of this hormone are needed for normal growth and development in both boys and girls.
+- Too much androgens (pronounced AN-druh-juhnz or AN-druh-jenz).
+In certain cases, infants born with CAH produce too much of male hormones, androgens.
+Proper levels of these hormones are needed for normal growth and development in both boys and girls.

 CAH can also cause imbalances in the hormone adrenaline (pronounced uh-DREN-uhl-in), which affects blood sugar levels, blood pressure, and the body's response to stress.1,2

 The hormone imbalances in most cases of CAH (about 95%) are caused by too little of a substance called 21-hydroxylase (pronounced hahy-DROK-suh-leys).
 The adrenal glands need 21-hydroxylase to make proper amounts of hormones.
 This type of CAH is sometimes referred to as 21-hydroxylase deficiency.
 In CAH due to 21-hydroxylase deficiency, the adrenal glands cannot make enough cortisol or aldosterone.
 In addition, the glands make too much androgen.
 People with 21-hydroxylase deficiency also may not produce enough adrenaline.3

 About 5% of cases of CAH are caused by deficiency in a substance similar to 21-hydroxylase, called 11-hydroxylase.
 This type of CAH is sometimes referred to as 11-hydroxylase deficiency.
 In CAH due to 11-hydroxylase deficiency, the adrenal glands make too little cortisol and too many androgens.
 This type of CAH does not result in aldosterone deficiency.